aaami1ster/mean/angular/README.md

         import { Observable } from 'rxjs/Observable';
         import { of } from 'rxjs/observable/of';
         ```

+    - In angular 6 you can face the following error

+        `
+        ERROR in ./src/app/shared/services/generics.service.ts
+        Module not found: Error: Can't resolve 'rxjs/observable/of' in '/Users/abdalla/projects/drugs/apps/web/admin-panel/src/app/shared/services'
+        `
+        - solution:
+            It looks like rxjs-compat is missing.
+Use `npm i rxjs-compat` to install the missing rxjs-compat.
     - Subscribe in EmployeesComponent: Change the getEmployees to
         ```typescript
         getEmployees(): void {